danjulio/lepton/ESP32/tCam-Mini/readme.md

 * A small tactile push button.
 * A dual Red-Green common-cathode LED (I use a Lite-On LTL1BEKVJNN).
 * Two 180-330 ohm resistors, 1/8 - 1/4 watt.
 * Optional electrolytic capacitor.
-This should only be necessary if there is a voltage drop when the Lepton performs a FFC causing it to malfunction.
+This should only be necessary if there is a voltage drop when the Lepton performs a FFC causing it to malfunction due to inductance in the hand wiring.

 The components are wired together as shown below.